The Garden Route, a popular road trip destination in South Africa, is often considered one of the most beautiful road trips in the world.

 Knysna Lagoon: The meeting point of five different rivers coming through the Outeniqua Forest, this lagoon eventually feeds into the ocean through the Knysna Heads.
 The only way to explore the lagoon is by boat.

-Whale watching cruise: It’s possible to see whales from the viewpoint on Knysna Heads, but going for a cruise is a better option to see these mighty animals.
+Whale-watching cruise: While it’s possible to go whale-watching from the viewpoint of Knysna Heads, going for a cruise is a better option to see these mighty animals.

 Sundowner cruise: A perfectly romantic sunset cruise on the lagoon is a great way to spend an evening.
 You can also opt for cruises that include dinner and drinks.